Recommendation: 39

 Implementation Details

 Wastewater treatment plants discharge more than 50 percent of the human sources of nutrients into Puget Sound and contribute significantly to low levels of dissolved oxygen.
-The Washington Department of Ecology proposes developing a Puget Sound Nutrients General Permit to control nutrient discharges from domestic wastewater treatment plans (sewage treatment plants) through its National Pollutant Discharge Elimination System regulatory authority.
+The department of Ecology proposes developing a Puget Sound Nutrients General Permit to control nutrient discharges from domestic wastewater treatment plants and sewage treatment plants through its National Pollutant Discharge Elimination System regulatory authority.
 The alternative to a general permit is to include nutrient control requirements in each treatment plant’s individual permits as they are reissued during the next 10 years.

 Recent Progress